Captain of the Sleughtwilliam - Annaly - Chief - Sleaught William

 The Captain Princes of Annaly

-Definition: A Captaincy or Captainship is equivalent to a
+Definition: A Captaincy or Captainship is equivalent

-granted.
+began being granted.
 Captainships are very rare and rarely aquired except by inheritance or special legal

 conveyance.